finbarkizito/hr-tableau-dashboard/analysis/hiring_strategy.md

 ![Hiring Strategy Overview](images/hiring_strategy.png)

-I’ll answer this the way a senior analyst would in a board or investment review, and I’ll explicitly close the loop with **“so what?”**.

----

 ## What we see from the chart?

 This heatmap shows **end-of-year retention by hire cohort**.
 For every cohort from **2015 through 2024**, retention at the latest observable tenure point sits between **83% and 94%**.
 There is **no cohort collapse**, no sharp post-hire attrition spike, and no structural break between pre- and post-2020 hiring.